pic

 Upper Endoscopy

 An upper endoscopy can help explain the cause of your ongoing abdominal pain or indigestion.
-Tahmina Haq, MD, is a fellowship-trained endoscopic gastroenterologist who performs upper endoscopy procedures at Advanced Gastroenterology & Liver Institute in Anaheim, Santa Ana, and Huntington Beach, California.
+Tahmina Haq, MD, is a fellowship-trained endoscopic gastroenterologist who performs upper endoscopy procedures at Advanced Gastroenterology & Liver Institute in Anaheim, Santa Ana, Fullerton, and Huntington Beach, California.
 People travel from all over for endoscopic care at Advanced Gastroenterology & Liver Institute.
 Call the nearest office today or schedule a consultation online.

 What is an upper endoscopy?